dixahq/elevio-client-packages/README.md

 Then make sure before you call any other functions you call the `load` function and pass in your account id see the [installation](https://app.elev.io/installation) page to get our account id.
 This loads the Elevio javascript and sets up the javascript ready to use.

+**_NOTE_**
-**NOTE:** You are free to use the `on` function to setup any event listens at any time you like, so you dont' have to wait for the `load` function to complete before calling that.
+You are free to use the `on` function to setup any event listens at any time you like, so you don't have to wait for the `load` function to complete before calling that.

 ```js
 Elevio.load('my-account-id').then(() => {